atomicateam/atomica/README.md

 # Installation

+Atomica is available for Python 3 only.
+Because we develop using Python 3.7, it is possible that dictionary order is relevant (although we endeavour to use ordered dictionaries via `Sciris` in places where order matters).
+Therefore, we only _officially_ support Python 3.7, as this is the first Python release that guarantees ordering of all dictionaries.

 ## Backend installation

 * Ensure you have a scientific Python distribution already installed (dependencies include, but are not limited to: `numpy`, `scipy`, and `matplotlib`).